Distances

 Introduction#

-A Sumo simulation network uses multiple coordination system
+A Sumo simulation network uses multiple coordinate system

 For the simulation behavior of the vehicles, only coordinate system 3 is used whereas the other systems are for visualization and output.